Battswood F.C.: Professional ranks

 In 1989, the club turned professional, joining the South African Federation Professional League (FPL).
 In the first season, the club won the League, Knock-Out Cup (Osman’s Spice Trophy) and the NRB Cup, plus several individual awards.
 In 1990, the club again won the NRB Cup, and ended up as runners-up in the League, losing in the semi-finals of the Knock-Out Cup to the eventual winners, Santos.

 In 1991, with huge political changes starting to take place in the country and with sports becoming unified, a major decision by the Federation Professional League meant that Battswood had to compete in the NSL 1st Division (Coastal League).
 The club just missed promotion, losing out to Cape Town Spurs.

+Amateur ranks

+Battswood have played for many years in the amateur ranks.
+In May 2026, the club received a kit sponsorship, and was able to fully kit out the club for the first time in 30 to 40 years.
+Fain Sports are the official Battswood kit supplier.